-For a fine day trip from Vienna, catch the early train to Melk, tour the glorious abbey, eat lunch, and spend the afternoon meandering down the river to Krems by bike or boat.
+For a fine day trip from Vienna, catch the early train to Melk, tour its glorious abbey, eat lunch, and spend the afternoon meandering down the river to Krems by bike or boat.
 From Krems, catch the train back to Vienna.

 Melk is sleepy and elegant under its huge abbey.
 The restored Melk Abbey (Benediktinerstift), beaming proudly over the Danube Valley, is one of Europe's great sights.
 Established as a fortified Benedictine abbey in the 11th century, it was destroyed by fire.
-What you see today is 18th-century Baroque.
+What visitors see today is 18th-century Baroque.

 The grand restoration project — financed in part by the sale of the abbey's Gutenberg Bible to Harvard (which was later donated to Yale University) — was completed by 1996 to celebrate the 1,000th anniversary of the first reference to a country named Österreich (Austria).

 For 900 years, monks of St. Benedict have lived and worked in Melk's abbey, during the Reformation (1500s), occupation by Napoleon (1800s), and the Nazis (1900s).
 Today, the institution survives, funded by agriculture and your visit.

 High above the grand entry are the Latin words "Glory only in the cross" and a huge copy of the Melk Cross (one of the abbey's greatest treasures — the original is hiding in the treasury, viewable only with special permission).
 Inside is the art-lined Imperial corridor, abbey museum, "Marble Hall" (made mostly of stucco) with an impressive 1731 ceiling fresco by Tirolean Paul Troger; library (with another Troger fresco), and the grand finale: the full-on Baroque church with its 200-foot-tall dome and symmetrical towers.